open-pioneer/trails-starter/docs/tutorials/HowToUseAService.md

 Services are one of the central mechanisms of code sharing in an open pioneer client application.
 Instead of using global variables (or singletons), services are started per-application instance.

-Builtin dependency injection support allows services to declare their dependencies.
+Builtin dependency injection support allows services to declare their dependencies on other services.
 The framework automatically starts all required services in their correct order and injects references where needed.

 Services can be used from other services or from UI components.